Soniuj/Power-BI-Dashboard/README.md

 # 📁 Repository Structure :

- Dashboard: Contains the Power BI report file (.pbix) showcasing the complete sales and financial performance dashboard. https://github.com/Soniuj/Power-BI-Dashboard/blob/main/Sales%20dashboard%20.pbix
+ Dashboard: Contains the Power BI report file (.pbix) showcasing the complete sales and financial performance dashboard. <a https://github.com/Soniuj/Power-BI-Dashboard/blob/main/Sales%20dashboard%20.pbix </a>

- Images: Contains screenshots of the dashboard for quick preview and visual reference (ideal for README and portfolio highlights). https://github.com/Soniuj/Power-BI-Dashboard/blob/main/Dashboard.png
+ Images: Contains screenshots of the dashboard for quick preview and visual reference (ideal for README and portfolio highlights). <a https://github.com/Soniuj/Power-BI-Dashboard/blob/main/Dashboard.png </a>